 The National Civic League has selected Phoenix as an “All-America City” five times.
-The All-America City award is given to communities across the United States that identify and tackle community-wide challenges.
-Businessweek.com also identified Phoenix as a, “…magnet for Generation Y residents because of its history of having some of the nation’s best job opportunities.”
-Readers of TV y Más magazine, a Spanish-language television guide, has also voted Phoenix as the “Best Place to Raise a Family,” and both Apartments.com and CbCampus.com rated Phoenix as number seven in its top ten cities in the United States for recent college graduates.
+This award is given to communities across the United States that identify and tackle community-wide challenges.
+In addition, Businessweek.com also identified Phoenix as a “…magnet for Generation Y residents because of its history of having some of the nation’s best job opportunities.”
+Readers of TV y Más magazine a Spanish-language television guide has also voted Phoenix as the “Best Place to Raise a Family”.

-Valley Metro, an institution formed under the auspices of the Regional Public Transportation Authority, handles public transit in Phoenix and throughout Maricopa County, which is now more important than ever, given the recent growing gas prices.
-Its services include bussing, local area shut- tles, Paratransit (for residents with medical challenges in need of transportation), and METRO, a new, 20-mile, $1.4 billion light-rail transit system that takes commuters though a metropolitan area that includes major Valley of the Sun cities, such as Tempe and Mesa.
-Launched on December 27, 2008, future METRO plans include building 30 more miles of light rail lines by 2025.
+Valley Metro, an institution formed under the Regional Public Transportation Authority handles public transit in Phoenix and throughout Maricopa County.
+Its services include public transportation, local area shuttles and Paratransit (for residents with medical challenges in need of transportation).
+METRO a new 20-mile $1.4 billion light-rail transit system was launched on December 27 2008.
+Future METRO plans include building 30 more miles of light rail lines by 2025.

 PHOENIX’S COLORFUL HISTORY